Biden says Trump's China trade deal is 'failing' badly

 By Trevor Hunnicutt

-Aug 5 (Reuters) - Democratic presidential candidate Joe Biden on Wednesday ratcheted up rhetoric on President Donald Trump's handling of the United States' increasingly tense trade relationship with China.
+Aug 5 (Reuters) - U.S. Democratic presidential candidate Joe Biden on Wednesday ratcheted up the rhetoric on President Donald Trump's handling of the country's increasingly tense relationship with China, saying the Republican's much-vaunted trade deal was "failing."

-A trade pact between Washington and Beijing that was signed in January is at risk.
+Ken Farnaso, aspokesman for Trump's re-election campaign, shot back that Biden was "beholden" to Chinese President Xi Jinping and pursued "weak appeasement polices" when he was vice president.

+The dueling statements underscored the value both presidential contenders place on staking out a tough-on-China stance ahead of the Nov.
+3 election.
+Many American workers and businesses see China's decades-long rise as coming at their expense.

 Under the Phase 1 deal, China pledged to boost purchases of U.S. goods by some $200 billion over 2017 levels, including agricultural and manufactured products, energy and services.
-China, battered by the global coronavirus recession, is far behind the pace needed to meet its first-year goal of a $77 billion increase.
+Battered by the global coronavirus recession, China is far behind the pace needed to meet its first-year goal of a $77 billion increase.

 Biden said the current trade deal is "unenforceable," and "full of vague, weak, and recycled commitments from Beijing," allowing the country to keep "providing harmful subsidies to its state-owned enterprises" and "stealing America's ideas."